26fromthebar/nba-fantasy-app/README.md

     • squad’s budget
     • squad’s total projected points

 In the source code we first minimize the players’ pool keeping the ones with the best average points per salary, then create doubles, quadruplets and 9-player squads applying the players per squad and budget limitations and we finally sort the results in a descending order.
-In the curent state of the app we choose to display on screen only the first 18 squads.
+In the current state of the app we choose to display on screen only the first 18 squads.

 Data passed in the database are checked and renewed regularly.